Our staff will respond to your query promptly and provide detailed information to your questions.

 - 50 Degrees North escort on hand - accompanies the group for the whole experience including dinners and activities, working alongside the local guides to make your holiday seamless

 Flight tickets, meals other than described (note that lunches on days 3 & 6 are not included), alcoholic beverages and soft drinks, travel insurance, visas, gratuities and any other items of personal nature.
-The majority of the cabins don't have Wi-Fi but we will endeavour to organise some hot spotting in the cabins where possible.
+The majority of the cabins don't have Wi-Fi.

 Note that breakfast is not included.
 Each family will be able to purchase breakfast supplies at the local supermarket and that way you can enjoy breakfast in the comfort of your own cabin together with your family.